markfink/markfink-site/_posts/2019-01-20-structured-jsmn-json-parser-sample.md

 I recently had to **parse Json data** on a small embedded system.
 When looking for tools to help with this, I found and loved Serge Zaitsev's **jsmn** (pronounced "Jasmine").

-Jsmn is written in C and considered one if not the most efficient parsers in the field.
+Jsmn is written in C and considered one if not the most efficient Json parser in the field.
 Its philosophy is to be as simple as possible: no dynamic memory allocation, no callbacks, and absolutely no dependences.
 It's a great piece of software, but it is a bit light on examples especially for parsing bigger json data structures.
-I got stuck and posted a [question on how others do structure their parsers](https://github.com/zserge/jsmn/issues/150) but so far nobody else shared a working solution.
+I got stuck and asked a [question on how others do structure their parsers](https://github.com/zserge/jsmn/issues/150) but so far nobody shared a working solution.

-I need to split the Json parser into multiple parts.
-Mostly because I do not like big junks of code and I need to be able to unit-test smaller aggregates of my code like specialized parser functions.
+I needed to split the Json parser into multiple functions.
+Mostly because I do not like big junks of code and I need to be able to unit-test smaller pieces of my code like the specialized parser functions.

 Some sample Json data to parse: